-The following are general phone to UConnectTM System pairing instructions:
+The following are general phone to UConnect[TM] System pairing instructions:

-- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing." - When prompted, after the voice on beep, say "Pair a Phone." - You will be asked to say a four-digit pin number which you will later need to enter into your cellular.
+- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing" and follow the audible prompts.
+3 - When prompted, after the voice on beep, say "Pair a Phone" and follow the audible prompts. - You will be asked to say a four-digit pin number, which you will later need to enter into your cellular.
 You can enter any four-digit pin number.
-You will not need to remember this pin number after the initial pairing process. - The UConnectTM system will then prompt you to begin the cellular phone pairing process on your cellular phone.
-Before attempting to pair phone, please see your cellular phone's user manual (Bluetooth section) for instructions on how to complete this step.
+You will not need to remember this pin number after the initial pairing process. - For identification purposes, you will be prompted to give the UConnect[TM] system a name for your cellular phone.
+Each cellular phone that is paired should be given a unique phone name.

-- For identification purposes, you will be prompted to give the UConnectTM system a name for your cellular phone.
-Each cellular phone that is paired should be given a unique phone name. - You will then be asked to give your cellular phone a priority level between 1 and 7, 1 being the highest priority.
-You can pair up to seven cellular phones to your UConnectTM system.
-However, at any given time, only one cellular phone can be in use, connected to your UConnectTM System.
-The priority allows the UConnectTM system to know which cellular phone to use if multiple cellular phones are in the vehicle at the same time.
-For example, if priority 3 and priority 5 phones are present in the vehicle, the UConnectTM system will use the priority 3 cellular phone when you make a call.
+You will then be asked to give your cellular phone a priority level between 1 and 7, 1 being the highest priority.
+You can pair up to seven cellular phones to your UConnect[TM] system.
+However, at any given time, only one cellular phone can be in use, connected to your UConnect[TM] System.
+The priority allows the UConnect[TM] system to know which cellular phone to use if multiple cellular phones are in the vehicle at the same time.
+For example, if priority 3 and priority 5 phones are present in the vehicle, the UConnect[TM] system will use the priority 3 cellular phone when you make a call.
 You can select to use a lower priority cellular phone at any time (refer to "Advanced Phone Connectivity").

-Dial by Saying a Number
+Call/Dial by Saying a Number

-- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Dial." - System will prompt you to say the number you want call. - For example, you can say "234-567-8901."
-The phone number that you enter must be of valid length and combination.
-The UConnectTM limits the user from dialing invalid combination of numbers.
-For example, 234-567-890 is nine digits long, which is not a valid phone number the closest valid phone number has ten digits. - The UConnectTM system will confirm the phone number and then dial.
+- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Dial."

+- System will prompt you to say the number you want call. - For example, you can say "234-567-8901." - The UConnect[TM] system will confirm the phone number and then dial.
 The number will appear in the display of certain radios.

-Call by Saying a Name
+Call/Dial by Saying a Name

-- Press the "Phone" button to begin. - After the "Ready" prompt and the following beep, say "Call." - System will prompt you to say the name of the person you want call. - After the "Ready" prompt and the following beep, say the name of the person you want to call.
+- Press the "Phone" button to begin. - After the "Ready" prompt and the following beep, say "Dial" or Call." - System will prompt you to say the name of the person you want call. - After the "Ready" prompt and the following beep, say the name of the person you want to call.
 For example, you can say "John Doe," where John Doe is a previously stored name entry in the UConnectTM phonebook.
-Refer to "Add Names to Your UConnectTM Phonebook," to learn how to store a name in the phonebook. - The UConnectTM system will confirm the name and then dial the corresponding phone number, which may appear in the display of certain radios.
+Refer to "Add Names to Your UConnectTM Phonebook," to learn how to store a name in the phonebook.

+• The UConnectTM system will confirm the name and then dial the corresponding phone number, which may appear in the display of certain radios.